scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/use_cases.rst

 Hardware-In-the-Loop testing is certainly the most interesting feature enabled by the Python SDK.

-Let's consider an hypothetical device where a hardware power-up sequence must be controlled by an onboard microcontroller.
+Let's consider a hypothetical device where a hardware power-up sequence must be controlled by an onboard microcontroller.
-Upon startup, the firmware will initialise itself then launch the power-up sequence of other hardware modules using :abbr:`GPIO (General Purpose Input/Output)`.
+Upon startup, the firmware will initialize itself then launch the power-up sequence of other hardware modules using :abbr:`GPIO (General Purpose Input/Output)`.
 Additional :abbr:`GPIO (General Purpose Input/Output)` may be used to get a feedback, an analog input too.

 C++ Application
 ###############

 The following piece of C++ depicts a very simplified version of what it could be.
-We have a ``PowerSupply`` class that does a fictive power up sequence with a finite state machine.
+We have a ``PowerSupply`` class that performs a fictive power-up sequence with a finite state machine.
 Notice how this file can be built with the ``ENABLE_HIL_TESTING`` define, allowing the application to delay its startup until Scrutiny takes over.